Rafels/Assignment-1/Assignment1_s929574.markdown

 **Implement a C++ function to compute and display the first n numbers of the Fibonacci list, where n is provided as an input by the user.**

-In order to solve this exercise the program uses a function that calculates the sum of the two preceding values in an array and sets the sum of the two values as the current value.
-By initializing the array with the two first fibonacci numbers; {1,1}, it is easier to calculate the next numbers in the array.
+To solve the exercise the program uses a function that calculates the sum of the two preceding values in an array and sets the sum of the two values as the current value.
+By initializing the array with the two first Fibonacci numbers; {1,1}, it is easier to calculate the next numbers in the array.
-At the beginning of the program the user is promptet to input the desired number of fibonacci number in the list. the number is scaned and insertet in the function.
+At the beginning of the program the user is prompted to input the desired number of Fibonacci number in the list. the number is scanned and inserted in the function.

 The function uses a for-loop which runs through the array and prints out the current value.
-In order to have a cleaner output, the function uses an if statement that ads a new line if the iteration is at a certain point.
+To have a cleaner output, the function uses an if statement that ads a new line if the iteration is at a certain point.

-As the program uses integer numbers, it is limited to a list of only 46 fibonacci numbers.
+As the program uses integer numbers, it is limited to a list of only 46 Fibonacci numbers.

 ### The Code
 ```c++